 The course focuses on the formulation, selection and implementation of business strategies through assessment of organizational performance; competitive, market and industry analysis; development of strategic positions and identification of strategic opportunities.
 Students practice strategic thinking for a cross section of business types from small, closely held to coprorate, publicly-held, multiple business enterprises.
 The concepts and ideas of the course are explored through the analysis of case studies.
-This course has been identified as a Cofrin School of Business High Impact Practice (HIP) course.
-HIPs are rigorous courses that include engaging teaching methods such as regular feedback, peer and faculty interaction, structured reflection, and application of knowledge.

-P: 95 credits; and ACCTG 202; ECON 202, ECON 203, or ECON 208; MKTG 322 or ECON 303; FIN 343 or ECON 330; MGMT 389 or ECON 485; and Accounting, Business Administration, Finance, HR Management, Management, Marketing, Economics major; and a min GPA of 2.5 Fall and Spring.
+P: 85-earned credits; ACCTG 202; ECON 202 or ECON 203; MKTG 322, FIN 343, and MGMT 389 and Accounting, Business Administration, Finance, HR Management, Management, Marketing major and an overall minimum GPA of 2.5 Fall and Spring.